AdobeDocs/experience-platform.en/help/query-service/data-distiller/ml-feature-pipelines/end-to-end-notebook-workflow.md

 The typical steps of this end-to-end flow have been divided into a set of modular notebooks which, taken together, demonstrate the steps involved in typical machine learning project involving Platform data.
 This makes it easier to use the notebooks as a reference for implementing specific activities, and to select and adapt code from the relevant notebooks to implement a real-world use case.
 In practice, a data scientist may prepare a single notebook the implements the end-to-end pipeline for their ML project.
 Alternatively, a data scientist may simply adapt the sample code for querying Platform data and making it available in their ML environment before continuing the project use UI-based features in their ML platform.

 The sample notebooks included in the linked repository are briefly described below.
-Detailed documentation for each notebook is interspersed with the code in the notebooks themselves
+Detailed documentation for each notebook is interspersed with the code in the notebooks themselves.

 <!-- Below is the meat - the how to (but without links or details) -->

 ### Generate synthetic data {#generate-synthetic-data}

-This notebook provides code for generating datsets of synthetic profiles and experience events in your Platform that will be used to illustrate the CMLE workflow.
+This notebook provides code for generating datsets of synthetic profiles and Experience Events in your Platform that will be used to illustrate the CMLE workflow.

 ### EDA and Featurization with Query Service {#eda-and-featurization-with-query-service}